Inspiring and sharing

 Panelist.
 Panel around the United Nations’ Sustainable Development Goal of Reduce Inequality within and among Countries at Cheltenham Science Festival 2021.
 Event hosted by Science Communicator Greg Foot.
 12th June, 2021.
 More information in the following link.
 The video is available here.

 Keynote speaker.
 "Morphogenius.
 The ideas game".
-Festival of Women in Mathematics.
+Festival of Diversity in Maths.
 Organised by the UK's government-funded initiative Advanced Mathematics Support Programme.
-24th March, 2022.
+28th April, 2022.

 Discussion.
 “Dedicarse a la investigación” (“Doing research”).
 A conversation with Antonio Feregrino in his youtube channel That C# guy.
 20th February, 2021.
 Available at the following link.

 Interview with TechnoLatinas within the series "Latinas que Inspiran" ("Inspiring Latin Women").
 I was the first in this series of interviews, 12th February 2021.
 The interview is available at the following link.